 The Company believes that advertisers can reach the African-American community more cost- effectively through radio broadcasting than through newspapers or television.
-Advertising rates charged by radio stations are based primarily on (i) a radio station's audience share within the demographic groups targeted by the advertisers, (ii) the number of radio stations in the market competing for the same demographic groups and (iii) the supply and demand for radio advertising time.
-Advertising rates are generally highest during the morning and afternoon commuting hours.
+Advertising rates charged by radio stations are based primarily on (i) a radio station's audience share within the demographic morning and afternoon commuting hours.